 QA for AI testing relies on training data, the set of data that trains the system’s model.
 In this data set, the input data is supplied along with the anticipated output.
 This is typically prepared by collecting data in a semi-automated way.

 Testing data is a subset of the training data, logically built to test all the possible combinations and determine how well your model is trained.
 The model can be fine-tuned based on the results of the test data set.

-Testing artificial intelligence systems must include test suites designed to validate the system’s model.
+Testing AI applications must include test suites designed to validate the system’s model.
 The principal algorithm analyzes all of the data provided, looks for specific patterns and uses the results to develop optimal parameters for creating the model.
 From there, it is refined as the number of iterations and the richness of the data increases.

 Communicating Test Results

 QA engineers can express the results of an AI testing strategy in terms of quality, such as defect leakage or the severity of defects.
 But the validation of models based on machine algorithms only produce approximations - not exact results.
 The engineers and stakeholder must determine the acceptable level of assurance, within a certain range, for each outcome.

 Testing ML applications and AI systems depends upon a unique approach to testing not familiar to many QA engineers.
 There’s a high demand to keep data sets diverse, dynamic, and constantly refreshed while implementing robotic process automation for AI within QA practices.
 All of these essential expectations can be overwhelming to QA testers that are still learning how to test AI applications.